angular/angular/aio/content/start/start-deployment.md

 To build your application locally or for production, download the source code from your StackBlitz project by clicking the `Download Project` icon in the left menu across from `Project` to download your files.

-Once you have the source code downloaded and unzipped, install `Node.js` and serve your app with the Angular CLI.
+Once you have the source code downloaded and unzipped, install `Node.js` and serve your application with the Angular CLI.

 From the terminal, install the Angular CLI globally with: